koma75/crowdutil/README.md

 * -D, --directory
     * target directory application. needs to match one of the directory names specified in crowdutil.json file
+    * optional: if defaultdirectory is defined in the crowdutil.json, this option can be ommited.
 * -f, --first
     * first name of the user
 * -l, --last